travelingcircusofurbanism/website/static/posts/san francisco/theurbanistSF/content.md

 ![](theurbanistSF19.jpg)

 > Small for such a dynamic city, San Francisco’s irreverent spirit is threaded into every neighborhood.
 Rich in history, the culture of San Francisco has always been a reflection of its pride, its fearlessness and its need to be seen and heard.
-San Francisco has a kaleidoscope of urban appeal, a place for adventure, delicacy and creature comforts.
+San Francisco has a kaleidoscope of urban appeal, a place for adventure, delicacy and creature comforts. - from [official website](http://www.theurbanistsf.com/)

-Mr. Mahoney cares a lot about the experience and livability of our cities — cities for people.
+Nate cares a lot about the experience and livability of our cities — cities for people.
 It takes a lot of time and effort to prepare a tour like this, because it requires a ton of research about how people live in cities and how they interact with their urban environment.
 The most important thing is to walk around the city and listen to the stories from people, and to discover the charm of the place and find collaborators on your own two feet.
 This tour teaches us that.

 In the future, he is planning to spread this project to the other big cities in the U.S. such as Los Angeles and New York.
 I highly recommend The Urbanist SF to all city lovers.